SenseUnit/dtlspipe/README.md

     	colon-separated list of ciphers to use -cpuprofile string
     	write cpu profile to file
+  -curves value
+    	colon-separated list of curves to use
   -identity string
     	client identity sent to server
   -idle-time duration